 - the throwing of objects out of windows, off roofs, or in any other dangerous manner

 All campus spaces must be used only for their intended purpose unless appropriate permissions are obtained.
 Any use of a space that creates a hazard for the user or other occupants of the building is prohibited.
 No student is allowed on the roof of any building on campus, except in those instances when it is a secondary egress route in the event of a fire.
 No student is allowed to scale the exterior of any building on campus.

-Campus safety should be contacted regarding any physically endangering behavior.
+Campus safety and wellbeing should be contacted regarding any physically endangering behavior.

 Physically endangering behavior may result in immediate suspension and other sanctions up to and including removal from the College.